Ever wondered what it is like to work at Amazon? Curious about the type of people who thrive in one of the world's most customer-centric companies?

 Amazon Pay is a startup with the scale of a big company.
 There is no such thing as doing what's on your job description, day after day, and be fine with it.
 Here you make the difference every day.
 While doing your job you might spot 15 other things you can impact, and you have the freedom and support of your manager to go and improve them.
 Taking ownership is something we expect from each other, and this allows to get things done instead of just discussed for weeks.

 How does Amazon support your career goals?

 What are some of your passions outside of work?
-What are you most excited about outside of work?

 Learn more about working at Amazon Pay through our career site.

 Get the latest Amazon Pay updates and insights delivered right to your inbox.